ledpup/ClimateExplorer/README.md

 In rough order of priority

 - Linear trendline
-- Allow user to alter the parameters that calculate the set of data for the year (dayGrouping and threshold)
 - Make map a thumbnail initially.
 Click to expand to select location.
 Thumbnail again after selection.
 - Display info on missing data (number of records missing per week/month/etc for min and max, number of missing consecutive days, etc.)
 - Analyse missing data to find an optimal grouping method - linear regression analysis??